remipichon/manifmaker/README.md

 We are using the Github issues enhanced with [Zenhub product](https://www.zenhub.com/) which I recommend to install.

-Our specs are written in a GDoc, ask me if you want access to it.
+Our specs and manuals tests are written in a GDoc, ask me if you want access to it.